• Skip to primary navigation

 More Fun Cocktail Recipes

-As always, I love seeing your creations and hearing from you!
-If you try making this Peanut Butter and Jelly Cocktail (Skrewball Peanut Butter Whiskey Drink), please leave a review or share your creation with me on social media!
-You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!
+If you try this recipe for a Peanut Butter & Jelly Cocktail, please leave a 🌟 review and share your creation with me on social media!
+You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter! 📧 Looking for more treats and beverages to whip up?
+Head on over to my recipe page for more new delicious ideas to create in your kitchen!

 Peanut Butter and Jelly Cocktail (Skrewball Peanut Butter Whiskey Drink)